mmaulwurff/weapons-menu/README.md

    Every key bind is optional.
 You can always use standard key binds if you want vanilla behavior.

-1. Configurable colors, fonts, and positions: Options -> Weapon Menu Options.
+1. Configurable colors, fonts, and positions: Options -> Weapon Menu Plus Options.

    Be sure you adjust menu position, font and text scale in Options to fit your screen and weapon set size.
 Options take effect after menu is reopened.

-## Weapon Menu supports the following weapons out of the box
+## Mod support

+Weapon menu supports every possible weapon set in Universal Mode.

+When loaded with a mod without extended support (see below), Universal Mode is engaged automatically.
+The only difference between Universal Mode and Extended Support Mode is that not acquired weapons cannot be shown in the menu in Universal Mode.

+## Mods with extended support

 1. Original Doom/Doom 2 weapons
 1. [PerK's Smoother Weapon Animations Enhanced](https://forum.zdoom.org/viewtopic.php?f=43&t=32628)